 The 25th Cedre Information Day will focus on the issue of containers and the accidental pollution they can generate, both at sea and in inland waters, ports and waterways.
 The day will be divided into three sessions.
 The first will address the issue from an operational perspective through the eyes of a ship captain and a shipping company.
 Past incidents and the associated risks will then be presented by Cedre and an insurance specialist.
-The day will conclude with a session on response to a container incident, from the point of view of maritime and port authorities.
-The presentations will given by key players in the field.
+The day will conclude with a session on response to a container incident and the environment protection, from the point of view of maritime and port authorities.

 Download the programme